-- 1. Any noneconomic losses or injuries which plaintiff has had to the present time or probably will have in the future, including: physical and mental pain and suffering, inconvenience, emotional stress, impairment of the quality of life, and (insert any other recoverable noneconomic losses for which there is sufficient evidence).
+- 1. Any noneconomic losses or injuries which plaintiff has had to the present time or which plaintiff will probably have in the future, including: physical and mental pain and suffering, inconvenience, emotional stress, impairment of the quality of life, and (insert any other recoverable noneconomic losses for which there is sufficient evidence).
 (In considering damages in this category, you shall not include actual damages for [physical impairment] [or] [disfigurement], because these damages, if any, are to be included in a separate category.) - 2.
-Any (reasonable and necessary) medical, hospital, and similar expenses which plaintiff has had or probably will have in the future; - 3.
-Any other economic losses or injuries which plaintiff will probably have in the future after (he) (she) reaches the age of 18 (or is otherwise emancipated), including: loss or damage to (his) (her) ability to earn money in the future, and (insert any other recoverable economic losses of which there is sufficient evidence).
-(In considering damages in this category, you shall not include actual damages for [physical impairment] [or] [disfigurement], since these damages, if any, are to be included in a separate category.) - (4.
+Any economic losses or injuries which plaintiff will probably have in the future after (he) (she) reaches the age of 18 (or is otherwise emancipated), including: loss or damage to (his) (her) ability to earn money in the future, any (reasonable and necessary) medical, hospital, and other expenses the plaintiff, as a minor child, has paid for (or for which [he] [she] is personally responsible), and (insert any other recoverable economic losses of which there is sufficient evidence).
+(In considering damages in this category, you shall not include actual damages for [physical impairment] [or] [disfigurement], since these damages, if any, are to be included in a separate category.) - (3.
 Any [physical impairment] [or] [disfigurement].
-In considering damages in this category, you shall not include damages again for losses or injuries already determined under numbered paragraphs 1, 2, or 3 above.)
+In considering damages in this category, you shall not include damages again for losses or injuries already determined under either numbered paragraph 1 or 2 above.)

-(In determining the plaintiff's, (name of minor child), damages you should not include [any future expenses for (insert appropriate description of non-medical expenses)] [or] [any future (loss of earnings) (impairment of earning capacity)] which plaintiff (name of minor child) may have between now and the time when (he) (she) reaches the age of 18 [or is emancipated] because these damages, if any, are recoverable by the plaintiff's parents.)
+(In determining the plaintiff's, (name of minor child), damages you should not include [any future expenses for (insert appropriate description)] [or] [any future (loss of earnings) (impairment of earning capacity)] which plaintiff (name of minor child) may have between now and the time when (he) (she) reaches the age of 18 [or is emancipated] because these damages, if any, are recoverable by the plaintiff's parents.)
 (For the same reason, you should not include in plaintiff's, (name of minor child), damages any damages for any loss of past earnings.)